Exponential Idle Guides

 T4 active is more involved.
 However it is not as demanding as T3 or T1 active.

-start to e75
+Start to e75

 Autobuy c2.
 DON’T buy c3, q1, q2!
 The \(c_3q\) term is bad early on.
 Buy c1 until its cost exceed about 15% of c2 cost.
 Publish at about 2.5-3 if possible.
 When we reach e25 rho, we get the c1 exponent milestone (note the difference between this strategy and the idle strategy).
 With the c1 exponent milestone, the c1c2 term remains the strongest term IF we can babysit and publish often (at about 2.5-3).
 The strategy remains the same otherwise.
 Note that since we’re only buying c1 and c2 (NO c3, c4, c5, c6, q1, q2!), all the ‘q’ related milestones are useless for now.